 The benefit of quality lights

 LEDs can offer a more consistent light output and quality than fluorescent and HID lights.
-With this improved performance and consistency, researchers at major universities see better results and higher quality plants.
+With this improved performance and consistency, commercial growers and scientists see better results and higher quality plants.

 2: Are LEDs right for you?